-- 4.8 The school should conduct a comprehensive review on the strategies, process and steps it has taken in handling complaints in order to benefit from past experiences, improve the way of handling, and avoid similar cases from recurring. - 4.9 The school should take appropriate follow-up measures to improve its services or revise relevant policies for enhancement of professional standards of its services.

-- 4.10 The school should regularly review its own complaint handling policies and report to the SMCs by providing, for example, relevant data concerning complaint/appeal cases, and suggest, if necessary, improvement measures to enhance its school-based complaint handling mechanism and procedures. - 4.11 If the complaints remain undissolved after the investigation and appeal stage, they may be dealt with a Review Board set up by EDB.
+- 4.8 The school should conduct a comprehensive review on the strategies, process and steps they have taken in handling complaints in order to benefit from past experiences, improve their ways of handling, and avoid similar cases from recurring. - 4.9 The school should take appropriate follow-up measures to improve their services or revise relevant policies for enhancement of professional standards of their services. - 4.10 The school should regularly review their own complaint handling policies and report to the SMCs by providing, for example, relevant data concerning complaint/appeal cases, and suggest, if necessary, improvement measures to enhance the School-based Mechanism.